KieranMcCool/RetroStation/README.md

 ## How does it work?

-You set the program up with platforms, each platform has an associated ROM type and emulator which it will use to run it's ROMs.
+You set the program up with platforms, each platform has an associated ROM type and emulator which it will use to run its ROMs.
 You can set up as many platforms as you like and the ROM files are passed in to the emulator through the use of command line arguments so you'll need to make sure your emulator supports that feature (most do.)